eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 ### Gateway
-Let's say we would like to write a gateway and would like to forward every incoming message from a subscriber in the same manner.
-Like performing a memcopy of the received data into a specific struct.
+Let's say we would like to write a gateway and would like to forward every incoming message from a subscriber with the same callback.
+For instance we could perform a memcopy of the received data into a specific struct.

 This could be performed by a function which we attach to an event as a callback.
 In our case we have the function `subscriberCallback` which